mahad-a/LED-Control-and-Timer-Interrupt/README.md

 ## Development Setup

 1. **Development Environment:**
-   - Keil IDE is used for project creation and management.
+   - Use **Keil IDE** for project creation and management.
-   - Ensure all necessary libraries and configurations are included.
+   - Ensure the **MSP432P401R** microcontroller is selected and all necessary libraries and configurations are included.

 2. **Configuration Steps:**
    - Disable the Watchdog timer.